-- Check that the porcelain insulator around the center electrode on each spark plug is a medium-to-light tan (the ideal color when the motorcycle is ridden normally). - 2.
-Check that all spark plugs installed in the engine have the same color.
+The porcelain insulator around the center electrode of each spark plug should be a medium-to-light tan (the ideal color when the motorcycle is ridden normally), and all spark plugs installed in the engine should have the same color.
 If any spark plug shows a distinctly different color, the engine could be defective.
 Do not attempt to diagnose such problems yourself.
 Instead, have a Yamaha dealer check the motorcycle.

-Check each spark plug for electrode erosion and excessive carbon or other deposits, and replace it if necessary.
+If a spark plug shows signs of electrode erosion and excessive carbon or other deposits, it should be replaced.

-Specified spark plug: CR9E (NGK) or U27ESR-N (DENSO)
+Specified spark plug: CR10EK (NGK)